 However, this approach to the human condition is primarily interested in propositional statements, truth claims, about reality.
 It fails to acknowledge another fundamental feature of existence, namely, the first-person perspective or the “what-it-is-like” to be human (see Thomas Nagel, “What is it like to be a bat?“).
 As such, the phenomena of experience cannot be reduced by a strictly logical and scientific analysis.
 There must be another approach that considers and wrestles with the perceptual, emotional, and psychic life of the human person.
 Because of this, various mysteries of existence must be answered through a different kind of analysis.

 For the Christian pastor or priest, the need to understand each of these approaches and work within both is crucial.
 Every pastor must be able to articulate clearly through reason the propositional content of the Scriptures and the long history of theological statements and dogmatic judgements.
 Core doctrine must be defended logically and communicated with precision.
 However, to stop here would be a failure.
 For this mode of theology is only the guide to the deeper reality of God.
-As such, the pastor or priest must be well versed in an existential approach to the human condition: the “what-it-is-like” to be a Christian living in accordance with sound doctrine but also living in the world.
+As such, the pastor or priest must be well versed in an existential approach to the human condition: the “what-it-is-like” to be a Christian living in accordance with sound doctrine but also living in the world and its culture.
+As such, I propose two books that can really help shape both the rational and the existential approaches to ministry.

 Charles Taylor and Cultural Analysis